This creamy pineapple cucumber smoothie is a great way to start your day or enjoy it as a refreshing post-workout drink or snack.

 Although best when fresh, you can easily store any leftover smoothie in an airtight container or a mason jar with a lid.
 It keeps well in the fridge for up to 24 hours.

-- Replace half of the coconut water with light coconut milk or almond milk for a creamier texture.
+- For a creamier texture, replace half of the coconut water with light coconut milk or almond milk.

 - Serve over some frozen pineapple chunks on a hot summer day.

-- Feel free to stir in protein powder; it is a great option if enjoyed as a post-workout drink.
+- Stir in protein powder if enjoyed as a post-workout drink.

-- Add a tad of lemon or lime juice for a more refreshing acidic element.
+- Add a tad of lemon, lime juice, or lemon zest for a more refreshing acidic element.

-- A small amount of fresh ginger adds a spicier touch.
+- Add a small amount of fresh ginger for a spicier touch.

 Don't forget to subscribe to my Monthly Newsletter!